alejomadridgiral/WebAutomation_ESPN/README.md

 alejandro.madrid26@globant.com
 alejandro.madrid27@globant.com

-for groups=CancelAccount the account has to be previously be created and not already delete.
+for groups=CancelAccount the account has to be previously created and not already deleted.